Ljinod/cozy-docs/src/documents/en/hack/cookbooks/sharing.html.md

 The two fields composing a rule are used for the following reasons:
 * **id**: it tells us which document the sharer, Alice, is going to create or update on the recipient's Cozy.
-Since an identifier is unique we can make several checks, notably to verify if she is trying to access a document the recipient has already in his database.
+Since an identifier is unique we can check that it does not exist in the recipient's database, to prevent any unwanted access.
 * **docType**: we use it to generate a description message in addition to the one the sharer writes.
 In this description we produce, we add the docType of the documents that are shared so that the recipient can double-check what the